 The Centre for Maternal and Newborn Health (CMNH) at Liverpool School of Tropical Medicine is internationally recognised as a global leader in implementation research in maternal and newborn health.

 Our vision is to end preventable maternal deaths, still births and neonatal deaths and improve the health of mothers and babies in low- and middle-income countries.

 We generate and share robust evidence for what, why and how maternal and newborn health interventions work in ‘real life’ settings, and facilitate its translation into policy and practice.

-The Centre is headed by Professor Nynke van den Broek, who has been leading research and providing guidance and technical advice in maternal and newborn health for over 25 years.
-Our multi-national, multi-disciplinary team have unique expertise in designing, implementing and evaluating interventions across the continuum of care, adapting these to country- and context-specific settings and working in genuine partnership with governments, academic institutions, UN organisations, donors and civil societies.
+Our multi-national, multi-disciplinary team has unique expertise in designing, implementing and evaluating interventions across the continuum of care, adapting these to country- and context-specific settings and working in genuine partnership with governments, academic institutions, UN organisations, donors and civil societies.

 - A WHO collaborating Centre for Research and Training on Maternal and Newborn Health